marsfan/Farming-Simulator-Mod-Doc/README.md

 For more information about the layout of the documentation folder, see [docs/readme.md](docs/README.md).

 ### schemas
-Contains XML schema documents (`.xsd`), for validating your xml files against the documentation.
+Contains XML schema documents (`.xsd`), for validating XML files against the documentation.

 The XML Schemas were generating with `trang -I xml -O xsd /path/to/xml/files/*.xml schemas/schemaName.xsd`.
 They were then processed with `refRemover.py` unnecessary references to xs:elements that trang creates.